A variety of learning experiences

 Additional Requirements

-• Criminal record check (CRC) from the BC Ministry of Justice
+• Criminal record check (CRC) from the BC Ministry of Justice, or province of residence.

 • College Readiness Tool (CRT) Assessment